Over 30 years of

 Janine is the co-founder and co-executive director of the Institute for the Advancement of Women’s Health, located in Prince William County, VA, part of the Washington DC metropolitan area.
 She leads the Institute’s efforts in promoting and cultivating strategic partnerships to advance women’s health and design public health campaigns that educate women on significant research findings to help power their decision-making about health.
 She says, “IAWH is changing the face of women’s health.”

-I am incredibly fortunate to have led a women’s health project that empowered over 80 young women at eight Historically Black Colleges and Universities and Hispanic Serving Institutions to become agents of change in promoting comprehensive cervical health education.
-This program was the seed for wanting to invest time today in supporting women’s health research and education programs.
+I am incredibly fortunate to have led a women’s health project that empowered over 80 young women at eight Historically Black Colleges and Universities and Hispanic Serving Institutions to become change agents in promoting comprehensive cervical health education.
+This program was the seed for wanting to invest time in supporting women’s health research and education programs during this season of my life.
 "IAWH provides education, personal awareness, the "why" change is needed, and training on how to make the change, which allows them to honor themselves, other women in their lives, and those who came before them."

 I am a member of the International Menopause Society, the American Public Health Association, and the Virginia Public Health Association.
 I received my Master of Public Health from Walden University and my Bachelor of Business Administration from Strayer University.
-I love travel and have lived abroad in England and traveled to other parts of Europe and Africa.
-Vegetable and flower gardening and singing are hobbies that I enjoy, and spending time with my adult son and daughter any day of the week, and fall and spring when walking outdoors is exceptionally refreshing.
+I love to travel and have lived abroad in England and traveled to other parts of Europe and Africa.
+Vegetable and flower gardening and singing are hobbies that I enjoy, as spending time with my adult son and daughter is always a gift of my day.
+I’m in harmony when walking outdoors in fall and spring when the weather is exceptionally refreshing.

 Cheryl J. Thompson, M.S.P.H.